 Cons: The trade-off is that the low-end outfits and third-party agencies generally don’t include the bells and whistles that top-end company loyalty programs provide.
-And they may have slightly older fleets, depending on the company—although the general car rental business model is now based on reselling the cars at an optimum age and mileage range, so it might not vary much.
+I also sometimes found lower rates on metasearch sites such as AutoRentals.com or Rentalcars.com than I did when booking directly through the low-cost car rental booking sites.

 Sixt Rent a Car

-For European cities, the Sixt Car Rental booking site is proof that higher-end companies occasionally offer specials better any other source.
-The German-based company was running a “special” found to be the cheapest option in some cases, but didn’t specify the rental company.
+For European cities, the Sixt booking site is proof that higher-end companies occasionally offer specials better any other source.
+At the time of my search, the German company was running a “special” found to be the cheapest option in some cases, but didn’t specify the rental company.

 Pros: Another strong chance of finding the lowest price.

-Rentcars.com is another metasearch system that raises similar results to those search engines that were included in our original tests.
+Rentcars.com is another metasearch system that raises similar results to those search engines that were included in my original tests.
 Like the others, it manages to dig out some good deals.

-Pros: It scans more than 100 rental sources—rental companies and rental agencies—and confines the search display to the most useful prices.
+Pros: It scans more than 100 rental car companies and confines the search display to the most useful prices.

-Cons: The best prices it finds are sometimes pay-in-advance, including full or partial non-refundability, meaning you need to know in advance that your plans are concrete unless you want to lose pre-payments.
+Cons: As with many other sites, the best prices it finds are sometimes pay-in-advance, including full or partial nonrefundability, meaning you need to know ahead of time that your plans are concrete unless you want to lose prepayments.

-- Best-looking deals that are nonrefundable or entail a stiff cancellation penalty.
+- Great-looking deals that are nonrefundable or entail a stiff cancellation penalty.